Thái Nguyên: Attractions

 Museum of Cultures of Vietnam's Ethnic Groups is located in Thai Nguyen City.
 It is the largest museum of Vietnam's ethnic minorities, spread over an area of 39,000 m2 in Vietnam and was established in 1960.
 It is housed in a pink-coloured building where an assortment of impressive exhibits of more than 10,000 documents and artefacts, which belong to the cultural heritage of 54 ethnic tribes of Vietnam, can be seen.
 It is surrounded by extensive gardens where locals often exercise in the early mornings and evenings.
-On hot nights, you can enjoy a beer and boiled peanuts with the locals in the beer garden at the back of the museum garden.